-Bethesda has an excellent track record of taking a chance on fresh ideas like Dishonored, The Evil Within, and Call of Cthulhu to complement its tried-and-true series like The Elder Scrolls, Doom, and Fallout.
-The latest game to fit in the former category is Prey, a sci-fi FPS thriller that's entirely new in everything but name.
-First shown during Bethesda's press conference at E3 2016, this total reboot pits a man with a tenuous grip on his sanity against a horde of aliens that have invaded his space station.
+Bethesda has an excellent track record of taking a chance on fresh ideas like Dishonored and The Evil Within to complement its tried-and-true series like The Elder Scrolls, Doom, and Fallout.
+The latest game to fit in the former category is Prey, a first-person sci-fi thriller that's entirely new in everything but name.
+First shown during Bethesda's press conference at E3 2016, this total reboot, from Dishonored developer Arkane Studios, pits a man - or woman - with a tenuous grip on their sanity against a horde of aliens that have invaded a space station.

 Prey release date

 Prey is headed to PS4, Xbox One, and PC in 2017; the exact date is still TBD.

 Here's the cryptic cinematic trailer for Prey, which first debuted at E3 2016.
 It's as perplexing as it is exciting, but, having seen an extended demo of the game at Quakecon, we've got the details to help you make sense of it all.